paulveillard/cybersecurity-secrets-management/README.md

 > In many companies, individual departments and teams handle their own secrets separately from others.
 The result is a decentralized platform for secrets management, which can lead to security gaps and challenges when it comes to auditing.

+Working with DevOps
+> DevOps teams rely heavily on secrets for their tasks, which include configuration management, orchestration, and others.

+Remote access
+> We’ve been seeing a trend of employees working from home and thus requiring authorization via remote access.
+How can you ensure that secrets remain secure during the transfer?

+Bad practices
+> Most new applications and IoT devices come pre-installed with default credentials, which are easy to crack.
+Even professional DevOps tools sometimes come with pre-made credentials that are risky to the organization if not changed.

+Cloud-based services
+> Your company likely uses online services like Amazon Web Services and Microsoft Office 365.
+If so, you probably work with multiple virtual machines too, all of which require their own secrets.

 ## What Are Some Secrets Management Best Practices?
 - While it is possible to manually perform secrets management, doing so introduces the possibility of human error and can be incredibly inefficient.
 Generally, a password management tool is a first step.
 However, you should consider a more holistic approach for a large organization.